sjas/haskell/README.md

 # haskell

-Doing the NPP lab exercises for fun and profit.
+Doing the NPP lab exercises for fun.

 ## contents